-As of December 31, 2017, Arch Capital and certain of its subsidiaries had a \$350.0 million secured facility for letters of credit and a \$500.0 million unsecured facility for revolving and letters of credit (the "Credit Agreement").
-Obligations of each borrower under the secured facility for letters of credit are secured by cash and eligible securities of such borrower held in collateral accounts.
-Subject to the receipt of commitments, the secured facility may be increased by up to an aggregate of \$350.0 million, and the unsecured facility may be increased to an amount not to exceed \$750.0 million.
-Arch Capital has a one-time option to convert any or all outstanding revolving loans of Arch Capital and/or Arch-U.S. to term loans with the same terms as the revolving loans except that any prepayments may not reborrowed.
+On October 26, 2016, Arch Capital and certain of its subsidiaries entered into an \$850.0 million five-year credit facility (the "Credit Facility") with a syndication of lenders.
+The Credit Facility consists of a \$350.0 million secured facility for letters of credit (the "Secured Facility") and a \$500.0 million unsecured facility for revolving loans and letters of credit (the "Unsecured Facility").
+Obligations of each borrower under the Secured Facility for letters of credit are secured by cash and eligible securities of such borrower held in collateral accounts.
+Subject to the receipt of commitments, the Secured Facility may be increased by up to an aggregate of \$350.0 million, and the Unsecured Facility may be increased to an amount not to exceed \$750.0 million.
+Arch Capital has a one-time option to convert any or all outstanding revolving loans of Arch Capital and/or Arch-U.S. to term loans with the same terms as the revolving loans except that any prepayments may not be re-borrowed.
 Arch-U.S. guarantees the obligations of Arch Capital, and Arch Capital guarantees the obligations of Arch-U.S. Borrowings of revolving loans may be made at a variable rate based on LIBOR or an alternative base rate at the option of Arch Capital.
 Secured letters of credit are available for issuance on behalf of Arch Capital insurance and reinsurance subsidiaries.
-The Credit Agreement and related documents are structured such that each party that requests a letter of credit or borrowing does so only for itself and for only its own obligations.
+The Credit Facility is structured such that each party that requests a letter of credit or borrowing does so only for itself and for only its own obligations.